 Q: Can I connect an iPod and how do I do it?

 Yes, you can use the headphone socket on the ipod to connect to the “line in” sockets on the coomber unit. most of the coomber products will use a 1987

 Q: Can I use a wireless microphone if my Coomber doesn't have a built in receiver?

 You can use an external microphone receiver if your Coomber doesn't have a built in one.
-You will need the model 1800 Microphone Receiver
+Please choose one of our Microphones Systems by visiting this page

 Q: iPod connecting lead has a red and black end - where do they fit?

 Also commonly coloured red and white.
 This is our 1987 Connecting Lead and can also be used to connect most headphone outputs on MP3 players, mobile phones and laptop computers to our equipment for amplification or Recording, not just an iPod.
 The red and black (or red and white) ends should be connected to the red and white sockets labelled line input on your Coomber.
 Usually red is for the right hand side or the stereo signal so connect this first and whatever colour you have left to the other socket.
 It will not matter if you thank connect them the wrong way round but if you are a critical listener you might find the stereo image reversed for example whatever instrument was more prominently placed on the left will be on the right.

 Q: The connection on the back of my CD player is loose, is this a fault?